LurieK/React-todolist/README.md

 </div>

 ## Usage
-- Creating a Task: To create a new task, enter a title in the input field at the top of the page and press Enter.
+- Creating a Task: To create a new task, enter a title in the input field at the top of the list and press Enter or hit Enter on your keyboard.

 - Marking a Task as Complete: Click on the checkbox next to a task to mark it as complete.
-Completed tasks will appear crossed out to deliniate them from active tasks.
+Completed tasks will appear crossed out.

 - Deleting Tasks: To delete tasks, click on the clear button bellow the item list.